uri157/bots-crypto/README.md

 ## Notes

-This branch focuses on an **EMA cross** with simple sizing & stops.
+This mainline focuses on an **EMA cross** with simple sizing & stops.
 Funding filters, slippage caps, and capital-lock features are **not** enabled here.
 Use DB logging if you need post-trade analytics.

----